qianminj123/kithara/docs/source/quickstart.rst

     )

 .. tip::
     New to HuggingFace?
-First create an access token, `apply access <https://huggingface.co/google/gemma-2-2b>`_ to the HuggignFace model, and set the ``HF_TOKEN`` environment variable.
+First create an access token, `apply access <https://huggingface.co/google/gemma-2-2b>`_ to the HuggingFace model, and set the ``HF_TOKEN`` environment variable.

 2. Prepare Dataset::